sjana98/food-delivery-react-frontend/README.md

 - I have use react js for front-end.
 - Responsive in all devices.
 - Modern, eye catching, food relative ui design.
-- It has functional sign up and login pages also.
+- It has authenticate sign up and login pages also.